michaelbromley/heavenly-glory/README.md

 ## What is it?

-This is an experiment in using the (getUserMedia)[https://developer.mozilla.org/en-US/docs/NavigatorUserMedia.getUserMedia] and [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) APIs to implement simple motion detection which triggers audio playback.
+This is an experiment in using the [getUserMedia](https://developer.mozilla.org/en-US/docs/NavigatorUserMedia.getUserMedia) and [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) APIs to implement simple motion detection which triggers audio playback.

- The motions detection is based on a method outlined in (this article by Soundstep)[http://www.adobe.com/devnet/archive/html5/articles/javascript-motion-detection.html] and borrows from an implementation at (ReallyGood/js-motion-detection)[https://github.com/ReallyGood/js-motion-detection].
+ The motions detection is based on a method outlined in [this article by Soundstep](http://www.adobe.com/devnet/archive/html5/articles/javascript-motion-detection.html) and borrows from an implementation at [ReallyGood/js-motion-detection](https://github.com/ReallyGood/js-motion-detection).

 ## Features